GEMScienceTools/oq-mbtk/docsrc/contents/man.rst

 The third set of tools is found within `utilities`, which contains general utility functions, such as for the plotting of disaggregation results, or the extracting of hazard curves.

-The fourth set of tools is found within